maargenton/go-fileutils/README.md

 ---------------------------

-Package `fileutils` is a collection of filesystem utilities including directory traversal with symlinks support, finding file and folders with extended glob pattern, filename manipulation and atomic file operations.
+Package `fileutils` is a collection of filename manipulation and filesystem utilities including directory traversal with symlinks support, finding file and folders with extended glob pattern, and atomic file operations.
+It also provides a similar set of functions as the "path/filepath" package, but:
+- Always uses '/' as path separator in all returned filenames, as this is the default for unix platforms and compatible with windows.
+- Preserves a trailing separator if present, as this is commonly used to differentiate between and file name and a directory name.

 > **NOTE:** This package is directly usable on all Unix-like operating systems,
 > and its API is now stable as of v0.5.0 -- Windows support still requires more